Akul-AI/akulai/README.md

 </a>

-## Pointless Information (Kinda)
+## Other Information

-We use semantic versioning.
-That's it so far.
+Version system - semantic versioning
+Compatible with - Windows, Linux, Raspberry Pi